Atlantic Community High School

 Atlantic Community High School (also known as Atlantic and ATL and formerly called Seacrest High School) is a public high school located in Delray Beach, Florida, United States.
 It is part of the School District of Palm Beach County.
-Known for its academics, many students attend due to the school's International Baccalaureate program and its ranking as a top-rated school for many years.
-In the 2010 Newsweek ranking of America's best high schools, Atlantic High ranked 89th.
+Known for its academics, many students attend due to the school's International Baccalaureate program.
 In 2005, the school moved to its current location and added a freshman academy and a construction-oriented magnet program.

 History

 Atlantic Community High School, originally named Seacrest High School, was built in 1949 as a racially segregated school for white students in Delray Beach and Boynton Beach, Florida.
 African-American students living in the area attended Carver High School, which later became Carver Middle School and is now the Delray Beach Full Service Center.
 The school began the process of desegregation in 1961 when Yvonne Lee entered the school, one of only four African-American students attending otherwise all white schools in Palm Beach County that year.
 Seacrest remained almost all white, and Carver remained all African-American, until 1970, when Carver High School was closed and its student body merged with that of Seacrest, which was renamed Atlantic High School.
 The school adopted the colors of Seacrest High School (Green and White) and the mascot of Carver High School (the eagle).
 It kept Seacrest High's old location along Seacrest Boulevard.
 In 1989, the school became an International Baccalaureate World School.
 In 2005, the school moved to its current location on Atlantic Avenue.
 In 2011, Kathleen Weigel was promoted from principal of the school to the new district position of Assistant Superintendent of Professional Growth.
 Weigel, who was principal for more than 10 years was replaced by Bear Lakes Middle School principal Anthony Lockhart.